+The benefits of advance travel planning are quite extensive.
 By booking well in advance, you can take advantage of early season airline seat sales, with choice of routes, dates and seat choices.
 While waiting until the last minute may result in some cheaper fares, the selection and flexibility of dates and routes might be more limited or non-existent.
 The same holds true if using points to book air travel, especially in high season and during school holidays (pretty much the same thing!).

 Your choice of destination, season and accommodation, may influence your planning style.
 If there’s a hotel or resort you really want to stay at, or a homestay you wish to arrange, or an aunt’s apartment in Paris that you’d like to borrow for two weeks in July, you’ll need to provide early warning and book accordingly.